Dawsyn/miniproject4DawsynBirtell/README.md

 A simple web app that allows admins to create poll questions, answers, and contests.
 Users are able to answer the questions and enter contesets.

+## There are 3 apps
+/admin
+/polls
+/contests

 ### Dependencies
 ```
 pip install -r requirements.txt